 HasciiCam is a software released in 2000 with the intention to provide all GNU/Linux users with a tool to stream live ascii-video on the web: a video made of letters, resembling the original picture thanks to the variety of characters density.

-Originally based on the AAlib implementation by Jan Hubicka, it added to it the possibility to render live video from a webcam, letting more artists elaborate the result in a large number of real-time installations and performances.
+Originally based on the AAlib implementation by Jan Hubicka, it lets users render live video from webcams, a technique then used in a large number of real-time installations and performances.

-The resulting video can also be rendered into an HTML page with an automatic refresh that, when uploaded on a web server, can let anyone watch the ascii-video stream using a simple browser without any plugins.
+HasciiCam can also be render a web page with an automatic refresh: once uploaded on a web server, anyone watch can the ascii-video stream using a simple browser without any plugins.

-Since its first release HasciiCam has been employed by a number of artists for performances, installations and net-based artworks, widely appreciated for its aesthetics as well for the simplicity of its code, following the GNU and BSD traditions of software development.
+Since its first release HasciiCam has been re-used by a number of artists for performances, installations and net-based artworks, appreciated for its aesthetics and simplicity.
 Among the contributors to its code are Gerd Knorr, Thomas Pfau, Josto Chinelli, August Black, Martin Guy, Erich Berger, Alessandro Preite Martinez.

 The source code is available on ftp.dyne.org/hasciicam